 Delivering environmental outcomes

 The next generation of national environment laws must build on existing protections, fully reflect our international obligations and drive continuous environmental improvement across the states and territories.
 Our national laws must set the bar for the states and territories ensuring that irreplaceable natural and cultural heritage is not lost.
-Our national legal framework must tackle the biggest threats facing our natural world, from climate change through to habitat loss and pollution.
+Our national legal framework must tackle the biggest threats facing our natural world, from climate change to invasive species, through to habitat loss and pollution.

 Our national laws must provide for intact connected natural landscapes and thriving wildlife, including providing for the recovery of threatened species.
 Effective national laws and independent institutions must be backed by adequate resourcing to ensure that there is sufficient capacity and capability to be implemented.